 A quiet garden oasis five minutes from the action of the city, our space is an excellent value.
-Run with the efficiency of IKEA or Costco, our guests save money through a collaboration between guest and host, making relaxation in WP affordable.
+Run with the efficiency of IKEA, our guests save money, making relaxation in WP affordable.
 We look forward to facilitating your travel adventures!

 Welcome to Wicker Park, the best neighborhood in Chicago!
-We live just 1 block from the action that happens at Damen & Division every night.
-Our proximity to the Division Blue Line stop on the "L" (subway) makes getting to the "touristy stuff" (museums & Michigan Avenue... and WINTER HOLIDAY SHOPPING) not only quick & easy, but so much fun!
-Our Zagat-rated restaurants and the oh-so-romantic Wicker Park make this a Valentine's Day mecca!
+We live just 1 block from the action that happens at Damen & Division every night (but we're in the back of the building, so it's "secret-garden" quiet).
+Our proximity to the Division Blue Line stop on the "L" (subway) makes getting to the "touristy stuff" (museums & Michigan Avenue... and WINTER HOLIDAY SHOPPING) not only quick & easy (3 subway stops!), but so much fun!
+Our Zagat-rated restaurants (much better options in terms of proximity, quality, & price than downtown) and the oh-so-romantic Wicker Park make this a get-away mecca!

 Our uber-efficient system makes our bnb one of the best values, and most flexible stays, in the area.
-I've answered nearly every question you could have in our Guidelines and Directions that I'll send you the link to (and most are already answered here in our profile).
+I've answered nearly every question you could have in our Guidelines and Directions to which I'll send you the link (and most are already answered here in our profile).

 We are now allowing Instabook!
 Yay!
 Just make sure you've read through our listing thoroughly b/4 booking, please... : ) I'll send our must-read Guidelines & Directions once you've booked.
 Please remember: no "man's best friend" (dogs/pets) or smoking allowed on the property.
 A butt-free property is good for everyone!

 Our space is its own PRIVATE APARTMENT in a four-apartment building with its own entrance, key, living space, etc. My husband and I live in a separate apartment upstairs, so you will have the space completely to yourselves, unencumbered by having to "converse with the hosts."
 (Unless you want to!) : )